 Thunder's Semaj Christon: Recalled from D-League

-Christon was recalled from the D-League on Saturday, Erik Horne of The Oklahoman reports.
+Christon was recalled from the D-League's Oklahoma City Blue on Friday, Brett Dawson of The Oklahoman reports.

-Christon has appeared in three games for the Oklahoma City Blue, averaging 18.7 points, 3.7 rebounds and assists per game.
-The Xavier product was a part of the Thunder's rotation earlier in the season, but he hasn't appeared in an NBA game since Jan.
+With Enes Kanter diagnosed Thursday with a fractured forearm that is expected to keep him sidelined for six-to-eight weeks, he'll likely occupy an inactive spot in games for the next several games, which may allow either Christon or Josh Huestis to dress in future contests.
+In any case, neither player is likely to reenter coach Billy Donovan's rotation, so the duo could very well be sent back to the D-League in short order if the Thunder decide they're fine with playing only 12 active players most nights.
+Christon hasn't made an NBA appearance since Jan.
 5.

 More News